rajosch/finstream-network/iso20022-message-gateway/README.md

 #### Definition
 The CustomerCreditTransferInitiation message is sent by the initiating party to the forwarding agent or debtor agent.
 It is used to request movement of funds from the debtor account to a creditor.
-#### Usage
-Used to exchange:
-- one or more instances of credit transfer initiation;
-- payment transactions that result in electronic cash transfer to creditor account

-The message can be used in a direct or a relay scenario:
-- in direct scenario the message is sent directly to the debitor agent
-- in a relay scenario it is sent to a forwarding agent, which acts as a concentrating financial institution

-The message can also be used by an initiating party that has authority to send the message on behalf of the debtor.

-Can be used in domestic and cross-border scenarios.

-The CustomerCreditTransferInitiation message must not be used by the debtor agent to execute the credit transfer instruction(s).
-The FIToFICustomerCreditTransfer message must be used instead.

-#### Outline
-##### 3 Message Bulding Blocks
-1. GroupHeader
-a.
-Set of characteristics shared by all inidivdual transactions included in the message.
-2. PaymentInformation
-a.
-Set of characteristics that applies to the debit side of the payment transactins included in the credit transfer initiation.
-3. SupplementaryData
-a.
-Additional information that cannot be captured in the structured elements and/or any other specific block.

 ### pacs.002.001.14 - Payment Status Report v14
 #### Definition